-For freeway weaving across five lanes between a standard, right-side freeway entrance ramp and a left-side managed lane entrance ramp, modeling indicates that the impacts of heavy vehicles in the vehicle stream are more pronounced at shorter weaving distances.
+For freeway weaving across five lanes between a standard, right-side freeway entrance ramp and a left-side managed lane entrance ramp, modeling indicates that heavy vehicles in the vehicle stream have a more pronounced effect at shorter weaving distances.
 Freeway operation tended to stabilize at weaving distances greater than 3000 ft for medium volume levels and 3500 to 4000 ft for high freeway volume levels.
 When an intermediate ramp was located between the freeway and managed lane entrances, operation stabilized at weaving distances greater than 3500 ft for moderate volumes and 4000 ft for high volumes.